 Tips For Small Businesses Breaking Into International Markets

-Tom Ellis is the talented Investment Director of Mai Capital – an Australian Investment Group, focused on investing in companies looking to expand into China.
+Tom Ellis is the talented Investment Director of Mai Capital – an Australian Investment Group, focused on investing in companies looking to expand into China and other international markets.
 Through his consulting work, Tom has developed and international network within the investment community, being involved in all stages of the investment cycle.

 Tom joined a group of industry experts gathering to lead education sessions that took place at Naturally Good Expo in Sydney this April.
 Prior to the event the Naturally Good Business Summit will took place, with Tom joining an industry panel for a session tailored for those Australian health brands wanting to break into the Chinese market.
 Speakers shared their own experiences, along with providing practical advice for businesses in assessing their readiness, minimising risk, develop market entry strategies and leveraging cross-border e-commerce.

 Top 3 tips for small businesses wanting to break into the international market